Greater Seattle's Bellevue (Shopping) Square

 Photo from Eastside Heritage Center / Bellevue, Washington

 A 142 million dollar rebuild of BELLEVUE SQUARE got underway in the late '70s.
 The seven city blocks of the old shopping hub were merged into one.
 A 2-level, fully-enclosed mall was built.
-It incorporated the Frederick & Nelson and Nordstrom Best structures (in black).
-The new venue, completed in August 1984, spanned over one million leasable square feet, with a roster of 145 stores and services.
+It incorporated existing Frederick & Nelson and Nordstrom Best structures (in black).
+The new BELLEVUE venue, completed in August 1984, spanned over one million leasable square feet, with a roster of 145 stores and services.

 A yuletide view of The BELLEVUE SQUARE Macy's (nee' The Bon Marche).